-$X,XXX,XXX
+$X,XXX,XXX Reservation Price

 (Click on product name for detailed description.)

 Welcome to the EnronOnline Electric Generation Capacity Auction Home Page.
 This auction will allow you to enter a bid to purchase electric generation capacity from Enron Power Marketing, Inc. (EPMI).
 We invite you to consider some of the many advantages of EnronOnline Electric Generation Capacity Auction.